WokLibCodeClub/.github/profile/README.md

 ![bbc micro:bit v2](microbit_v2-removebg.png)

-We will create a 2-player game to see who has the fastest reactions.
+We will create a 2-player game to see which player has the fastest reactions.
 We will start by creating a simple game that shows an image after a random amount of time - then whoever presses their button first is the winner.
 We will then extend the program to count as each player wins a round.
 The first player to reach a pre-defined number of rounds will be the winner!

 This PowerPoint file [Quick Reaction Game](https://docs.google.com/presentation/d/1A_yYni3wPlvpQjE0PzA4IlrCi02OqVHw/edit?usp=drive_link&ouid=116750909637562215455&rtpof=true&sd=true) shows steps for building the project.